ZaddikDev/pou-modtool/README.md

 Example: `C:/Users/User/Downloads/Pou/assets/images/food/cherries.png` -> `food/cherries.png`

 Then you go to your mod folder and create a folder called `assets` and inside it create another folder called `images`.
-Then create folders and the image that replicate the path you copied.
+Then replicate the path hirearchy of the path you copied in last step and and copy the image into it.

 > Note: Your image will look better if the size of the image is the same as the original one